cyberadityacode/javascript/000 Complete-Vanilla-JavaScript/091 Super Revision - Closures Exercise/readme.md

 ## 4. Module Pattern (Closures + IIFE)

 The Module Pattern in JavaScript is a design pattern used to encapsulate private variables and functions, exposing only a public API.

 It's a way to achieve data privacy, separation of concerns, and code organization—especially before ES6 introduced native modules.

+## 5. Memory Leak with Closures

+A memory leak happens when memory that is no longer needed is not released.
+Over time, this can cause performance issues and crashes.
+Common Causes of Memory Leaks:

+- Global variables
+- Forgotten timers or callbacks
+- Detached DOM nodes
+- Closures capturing large scopes

+A closure is a function that "remembers" the variables from its lexical scope even when the function is executed outside that scope.

+Closures can cause memory leaks if they unintentionally hold onto objects that are no longer needed.